Entrance to the Dalí Theatre Museum in Figueres, designed by Salvador Dalí as an immersive art environment.

 Mae West’s face illusion.

-Figueres might not be the most charming town on the Costa Brava, but it would hardly matter.
+Figueres is not the most charming town on the Costa Brava, but it hardly matters.
 Even before Dalí’s birth here, there was little reason for most travellers to come.
 That changed in the early 1960s when the mayor realized the local museum owned not a single work by the town’s most famous native son.
 Dalí’s response was not to donate a painting, but to give the town an entire museum.

 This is not a museum in the conventional sense.
 The heart of the collection remains Dalí’s own personal art, presented in a way that feels immersive and surreal rather than didactic.
 Alongside paintings from across his career, there are sculptures, three-dimensional collages, mechanical devices, and curious installations that invite active looking.
 Highlights include spaces where perspective, reflection, and illusion transform how you engage with the work.